rolling-scopes-school/react-native-course/react/homework.md

 ### What should be done:

-1. Create a separate branch for this task.
+1. Create a new app using the React template on https://codesandbox.io
-2. Use CRA with template --typescript.
-3. Set up eslint and prettier so that the project would not build if having errors.
-Use [configs](https://github.com/rolling-scopes-school/tasks/blob/master/react/modules/module01/configs.md) [RU]
-3. Draw the following on the main view:
+2. Draw the following on the main view:
 * Search Bar.\
 examples:\
 https://studio.uxpincdn.com/studio/wp-content/uploads/2020/09/BlogHeader_SearchBar_1200x600.png \